Purcell Trench company

 A. We tried wholesale distribution but ran into two problems.
 First, material and labor costs are too high to justify retail sales.
-We only retail in Japan and Canada as a convenience to our many customers in those countries.
+We only wholesale in Japan and Canada as a convenience to our many customers in those countries.
 Profit is minimal.
 Here in the USA, retailers consider items like our grills accessories and the retail price is typically about twice wholesale.
 Second, we found a high percentage of sales people in outdoor stores have no campfire cooking experience and are not qualified to sell our products.
 And some of them are hostile to the use of campfire.
 We received quite a bit of feedback from our customers about the lack of knowledge of sales people, especially young sales clerks.

 Q. I see you are making titanium grills but don't warranty them against warping over a fire.
 Why do you make them if you won't stand behind them?

 A. Titanium is an abundant element that can be smelted into a strong, light metal with excellent corrosion resistance.
 It will work well as a campfire grill material as long as the user avoids extreme heat and exercises some care.
 The grills will tolerate kitchen stove heat levels.
 Campfires can get much hotter.
 Generally, smaller fires are not as hot as larger fires.
 The Titanium Packers Grill is an appropriate size for campfire use.
 So far, customers have not had problems with the grills.
 I am the one who has had heat deflection over campfires with test grills.
 The Packers grill in stainless steel weighs about 3.3 ounces.
 The Titanium Packer - 1.9 ounces.
 For some customers that is an important weight savings.

 Q. You have been making titanium Packers Grills for quite a while now.
 When are you going to start making larger grills and streamside models?